-Steve Jobs unveiled the iPhone at Macworld on January 9, 2007 to thunderous applause.
-The revolutionary phone — a product that has now made Apple the top smartphone manufacturer in the world — then went on sale June 29, 2007 to long lines of eager customers and fanboys.
+Steve Jobs unveiled the iPhone at Macworld on January 9, 2007, to thunderous applause.
+The revolutionary phone — a product that has now made Apple the top smartphone manufacturer in the world — then went on sale June 29, 2007, to long lines of eager customers and fanboys.

 Several years later, Jobs announced that the iPhone’s software would be called “iOS.”
 These two names, iPhone and iOS, have not only become a part of Apple’s core, but also staple, household names worldwide.

-Although Apple did invent the ‘i’ nomenclature with products like the iMac and iPod, Cisco owned the trademarks for both “iPhone and “IOS” many years before Apple.
-The Silicon Valley-based company has never been in the same market as Apple; Cisco has always focused on networking and enterprise while Apple has targeted the average consumer.
+Although Apple did invent the lower-case “i” nomenclature with products like the iMac and iPod, Cisco owned the trademarks for both “iPhone and “IOS” many years before Apple.
+The Silicon Valley-based company has never been in the same market as Apple; Cisco always focused on networking and enterprise while Apple targeted the average consumer.

-When Apple decided that it wanted to name its handset the “iPhone,” it didn’t bother to consider that Cisco owned the trademark.
-Adam Lashinsky explains how Steve Jobs walked all over Charles Giancarlo, a Cisco executive at the time, in his book Inside Apple:
+When Apple decided it wanted to name its handset the “iPhone,” it didn’t bother to consider that Cisco owned the trademark.
+Adam Lashinsky explains how Jobs walked all over Charles Giancarlo, a Cisco executive at the time, in his book Inside Apple:

 Giancarlo fielded a call directly from Steve Jobs.
 “Steve called in and said that he wanted it,” Giancarlo recalled.
 “He didn’t offer us anything for it.
 It was just like a promise he’d be our best friend.
 And we said, ‘No, we’re planning on using it.’ ” Shortly after that, Apple’s legal department called to say they thought Cisco had “abandoned the brand,” meaning that in Apple’s legal opinion Cisco hadn’t adequately defended its intellectual property rights by promoting the name.
 To Apple’s way of thinking this meant the name iPhone was available for Apple’s use.
 Giancarlo, who subsequently joined the prominent Silicon Valley private-equity firm Silver Lake Partners, said Cisco threatened litigation before the launch.
 Then, the day after Apple announced its iPhone, Cisco filed suit.